leoprover/logic-embedding/README.md

 The modal logic embedding is an extended and consolidated tool inspired by Tobias Gleißner's embedding tool at the leoprover/embed_modal repository.
 This version makes use of the `scala-tptp-parser` library from leoprover/scala-tptp-parser that is much faster, in particular for larger input problems.

 [^1]: A. Steen, D. Fuenmayor.
 Bridging between LegalRuleML and TPTP for Automated Normative Reasoning.
-Manuscript submitted to the 6th International Joint Conference on Rules and Reasoning
-Berlin, 26-28 September 2022
+Manuscript submitted to the 6th International Joint Conference on Rules and Reasoning Berlin, 26-28 September 2022
 [^2]: A. Steen.
 An Extensible Logic Embedding Tool for Lightweight Non-Classical Reasoning.
 In Eighth Workshop on Practical Aspects of Automated Reasoning (PAAR 2022).
 Accepted for publication.
-[^2]: A. Steen, D. Fuenmayor, T. Gleißner, G. Sutcliffe and C. Benzmüller.
-Automated Reasoning in Non-classical Logics\\in the TPTP World.
+[^3]: A. Steen, D. Fuenmayor, T. Gleißner, G. Sutcliffe and C. Benzmüller.
+Automated Reasoning in Non-classical Logics in the TPTP World.
 In Eighth Workshop on Practical Aspects of Automated Reasoning (PAAR 2022).
 Accepted for publication.